Non-radial implosion for compressible Euler and Navier-Stokes in $\mathbb{T}^3$ and $\mathbb{R}^3$: Introduction

 Our main Theorems answer these two questions on the positive.
 Broadly speaking, we are able to construct finite time imploding singularities for both Euler and Navier-Stokes with either: \begin{enumerate} \item smooth periodic initial data (\textbf{Theorem \ref{th:periodic}}). \item smooth, non-radially symmetric initial data that does not vanish at infinity (\textbf{Theorem \ref{th:euclidean}}). \end{enumerate}

 The main difficulty in order to tackle this problem is that, contrary to \cite{Merle-Raphael-Rodnianski-Szeftel:implosion-ii} or \cite{Buckmaster-CaoLabora-GomezSerrano:implosion-compressible}, we need to perform a linear stability analysis that allows for \emph{non-radially symmetric} perturbations.
 There are numerous examples where the upgrade from the radial to the nonradial stability analysis has required a considerable amount of new ideas: for example the energy critical defocusing quintic NLS \cite{Bourgain:gwp-defocusing-critical-nls-radial,Grillakis:nls,Colliander-Keel-Staffilani-Takaoka-Tao:global-wellposedness-energy-critical-nls-R3} or the energy critical wave equation \cite{Duyckaerts-Kenig-Merle:universality-blowup-energy-critical-wave,Duyckaerts-Kenig-Merle:universality-blowup-energy-critical-wave-nonradial}.
+An important difference with respect to those results is that the compressible Euler profiles are only linearly stable up to potentially finitely many unstable modes.
+We expect that both the radial and non-radial settings have instabilities and the non-radial one may have additional unstable modes, but we do not investigate this further.
 We will divide the linear stability in three parts: the dissipativity of the operator (Section \ref{sec:dissipativity}), the maximality (Section \ref{sec:maximality}) and the smoothness of the unstable modes (Section \ref{sec:smoothness}).
 All three of them pose obstructions in the non-radial setting and are affected substantially by including non-radial perturbations.

 The dissipativity is based on very delicate properties of the profiles (\eqref{eq:radial_repulsivity} and \eqref{eq:angular_repulsivity}).
 While \eqref{eq:radial_repulsivity} is a central part of \cite{Merle-Raphael-Rodnianski-Szeftel:implosion-i} and \cite{Buckmaster-CaoLabora-GomezSerrano:implosion-compressible}, angular perturbations also require the new property \eqref{eq:angular_repulsivity}.
 The angular perturbations also require to study the high derivative analysis with respect to $\nabla^{m}$, instead of $\Delta^{m/2}$, since one can not afford the embedding constants that would arise if one tries to control angular derivatives by $\Delta^{m/2}$.
 Studying the high derivatives of the perturbation using $\nabla^m$ complicates the analysis (since one needs to consider an $m$-tensor instead of a scalar quantity) but allows to solve that problem.